ngthard/Capstone_HomeworkHelpers/README.md

 - **Internet Archive:** A vast collection of older but valuable textbooks.
 - **Children’s Book Test:** A raw, tokenized version of many children’s books.

 All datasets are publicly accessible and free of usage restrictions.
+They can be found in the "Data" section under "Preprocessing."

 ## Required Resources
 - **Cloud Computing:** Resources such as Great Lakes, Google Colab, AWS, or GCP.